clabra/DataScience/courses/coursera/Mining Massive Datasets/theory/Week 3 AGM And Data Streams.md

 Example:
 Trying to find the fraction of queries that are unique, asked only once, sampling 10% of the queries stream.
-Our error was to sample based on the position in the stream, rather than *sample based on the value of the stream element*.
+Our error was to sample based on the position in the stream, rather than

+    - sample based on the value of the stream element.

 ### Algorithm:
     - hash search queries to 10 buckets, 0...9